Note: Please read our Ethics page.

 - Making sure we unambiguously express our commitment to help take down white supremacy.

+We would like to offer queer-only and BIPOC-only writing classes, and are working on that.
 We’re also excited to partner with more Black-owned and queer-owned companies when we need to outsource work.
 We have a long-term goal there — to put at least 30% of our school’s budget into to these companies before 2023.

 Meanwhile, I keep listening to this interview with trauma specialist Resmaa Menekem.
 If you haven’t come across it yet, have a listen.
 I have his book, My Grandmother’s Hands, and I am going to keep “doing the reps,” as he says.